vippsas/vipps-signup-api/README.md

 See the Vipps Developers repository for a "getting started" guide, information about product activation, contact information, contribution guidelines, etc: https://github.com/vippsas/vipps-developers

+##FAQ

+###What is my partnerId?
+The partnerId is used to identify the partner.
+Ask your contact in Vipps to provide you with your partnerId.

+###What is my subscriptionPackageId?
+The subscriptionPackageId defines which price the merchant will have.Ask your contact in Vipps to provide you with the correct subscriptionPackageIds.

+###Will Vipps send the Signup link to the merchant?
+The partner has to forward the signup link to the merchant.

+###I sent the signup link to the merchant, but has not heard anything.
+When will I receive the callback?
+The callback is sent after the merchant has completed the signup and signed the agreement AND after Vipps has done KYC and completed the registration process.